 Seattle has one major airport, Seattle Tacoma International Airport (SEA).
 SeaTac is located 14 miles south of the city.
 There are multiple options for getting into town via the Sound Transit Light Rail, metro bus, taxis, shuttles, major rideshare companies or car rentals that all service the airport and can get you to your vacation rental.

 Getting around town?
 If renting a car, factor in time for traffic and money for parking as it can be costly.
 On foot?
 Take the light rail, metro bus, rideshare companies or rent a bicycle to get you to and from the hot spots and your vacation rental.

-Seattle is known as the rainest city in the country and it definitely lives up to the hype for half the year.
-October through April are the rainest months, but springtime, although a bit chilly at times, starts to see sunshine and blue skies.
+Seattle is known as the rainiest city in the country and it definitely lives up to the hype for half the year.
+October through April are the rainiest months, but springtime, although a bit chilly at times, starts to see sunshine and blue skies.
 June-August is peak season with mostly sunshine and higher temperatures.
 But as the PacNW is unpredictable, always best to pack an extra layer or rain jacket.

 Seattle has around 10,250 vacation accommodation options to choose from.
-Apartment and Condo rentals make up the majority of vacation rentals with an average nightly price of $250 for around 1000ft.
-These can typically accommodate 4 people making it a good option for a mid size group or family.
-House rentals are the second most popular option around $300 per night and an average size of 1,600 sq ft.
-Whatever your looking for, there are plenty of options in Seattle's many areas to choose your next vacation rental.
+Apartment and condo rentals make up the majority of vacation rentals with an average nightly price of $250 for around 1000ft.
+These can typically accommodate 4 people making it a good option for a mid-size group or family.
+House rentals are the second most popular option being around $300 per night and an average size of 1,600 sq ft.
+Whatever you're looking for, there are plenty of options in Seattle's many areas to choose your next vacation rental.